MetPX/Sundew/doc/user/Guide.rst

 |   key_accept .* loop 3
 | EOT
 |

-FIXME: default 'extension' should be set in /etc/px/px.conf as a sitewide setting.

 As the above series of commands show, configuration files for metpx reside in the /etc/px directory.
 Configuration which applies to multiple